cobalthq/cobalt-api-docs/versions/v2/content/assets.md

 > The above command returns no data and a `204` response code when successful.

 This endpoint deletes an asset belonging to the organization specified in the header.
+Note that deleting an asset will also delete all associated `custom_references` for the asset.

 ### HTTP Request